peritor/happening/README.md

 Happening was developed by [Peritor](http://www.peritor.com) for usage inside Nanite/EventMachine.
 Alternatives like RightAws block during the HTTP calls thus blocking the Nanite-Agent.

-For now it only supports GET and PUT operations.
+For now it only supports GET, PUT and DELETE operations on S3 items.
 The PUT operations support S3 ACLs/permissions.
 Happening will handle redirects and retries on errors by default.

 Installation